FlatIO/api-client-ruby/docs/ScoreApi.md

 collaborator = "collaborator_example" # String | Unique identifier of a **collaborator permission**, or unique identifier of a **User**, or unique identifier of a **Group**

 opts = {
-  sharing_key: "sharing_key_example", # String | This sharing key must be specified to access to a score with a `privacy` mode set to `privateLink` and the current user is not a collaborator of the document.
+  sharing_key: "sharing_key_example" # String | This sharing key must be specified to access to a score or collection with a `privacy` mode set to `privateLink` and the current user is not a collaborator of the document.
 }

 begin
   #Get a collaborator
-  result = api_instance.get_score_collaborator(score, collaborator, opts)
+  result = api_instance.get_score_collaborator(scorecollaborator, opts)
   p result
 rescue FlatApi::ApiError => e
   puts "Exception when calling ScoreApi->get_score_collaborator: #{e}"